tothenew/pennypincher/README.md

 3. Supported Boto3 version v1.17.66 and above
 4. S3 bucket - to store reports (If you want s3 as reporting platform)
 5. User should create IAM role with policies which are listed below
-   > Note - Replace the 'ReportBucket' with name of s3 bucket which you have created already
+   > Note - Replace the 'REPORTBUCKET' with name of s3 bucket which you have created already
 ```json
 {
   "Version": "2012-10-17",